paulvha/sps30/README.md

 ### Communication channel selection
 From the start I had decided to take an embedded communication channel setup.
 This made it much easier for the user to select and have the right setup for Serial or I2C.
-It was initially tested on an UNO, MEGA, ESP32, ESP8266 and works well.
+It was initially tested on an UNO, MEGA, ESP32, ESP8266, Due (1.4.4) and works well.
 Overtime code has been adjusted to support more boards with different pin-outs based on user request and feedback.
 Given the large number of new boards that continue to hit the market, with different pin-outs,